 During one week in November 2009, Deerfield set up large bins in front of the Dining Hall to display all the metal, glass, and plastic containers we captured for recycling during one week.
 At the end of the week, students from the Environmental Studies classes helped to count and categorize these containers.
-The result showed that 80% of the containers recycled were plastic and that 40% of the containers were disposable water bottles such as Dasani® and Poland Springs® bottled water.
-It was clear that there was an opportunity to make a meaningful change.
+The result showed that 80% of the containers recycled were plastic and that 40% of the containers were disposable bottled waters.

 Blind Water Taste Test

-To begin to understand the prevalence of bottled water usage, we looked at two things–taste and perceptions.
-One hundred sixty-eight members of the Deerfield Academy community participated in the blind water taste test set up in the Dining Hall during a Wednesday walkthrough lunch.
-Participants were given a score card to rank in order of preference four unlabeled pitchers of water.
-The only information given them was that there was both bottled and tap water among the four.
+One hundred sixty-eight members of the Deerfield Academy community participated in the blind water taste test.
+Participants were given a scorecard to rank in order of preference four unlabeled pitchers of water.
+The only information given them was that there was bottled and tap water among the four.
 The clear winner was filtered tap water from the Dining Hall.
 Last in preference was unfiltered tap water, which is the water available in the dorms and water fountains around campus.

 Drinking Water Survey

 To explore what barriers might prevent Deerfield community members from using our tap water, two student members of ESAC compiled a list of questions to survey community members.
 Two hundred twenty-one people responded to the questions.